 No extra passengers – Distractions can be from anywhere at any time; mostly, it’s high when passengers are there in the car/ vehicle.
 Extra passengers are of the same age level as the teen driver; then, the risk is double.
 It would be ideal to talk with your teen driver about the severe effects of distraction from passengers unless they are well-experienced and adults.
 More than 1200 teen passengers of teen drivers were killed in accidents in 2018, which is why, as a parent, you need to emphasize NO EXTRA PASSENGERS in the vehicle strictly.

-No alcohol – Alcohol drinking causes serious health problems and can also take your lives when under the influence while driving.
+No alcohol – Alcohol drinking causes serious health problems and can also take your life when under the influence while driving.
 16% of teen passengers and vehicle drivers in fatal crashes in 2018 were reported with alcohol influence while driving.
 Also, educate your teen driver not to accompany any driver who is drinking and driving.
 The risky driving behavior and dangers of drinking alcohol can put both the driver and passenger at high risk.
 Make sure your teen driver knows rule no: 5 – #rulesfortheroad.

 No drugs – When your teen driver uses marijuana or any such drugs, it can impact the driving ability.
 Make sure your teen knows all the after-effects of drug use and driving and strictly prohibit drug-use driving.
 Driving under the influence of drugs or alcohol is dangerous and illegal.
-It can also put the passenger’s lives at risk; hence, they follow the rule no:6 before starting the wheels.
-Over the counter prescriptions and medications can also have a drowsy effect on the driver, making it more vulnerable.
+It can also put the passenger’s lives at risk; hence, they follow rule no:6 before starting the wheels.
+Over-the-counter prescriptions and medications can also have a drowsy effect on the driver, making it more vulnerable.
 As a parent, talk with your teen child and make sure they aren’t driving when on medications – #rulesfortheroad.

 The final word

 Parents can directly influence their teen child than anyone else, as your teen driver looks upon you when it comes to driving and other skills.
 Spending some quality time with your teen and letting them know about the risks associated with teen driving can create a better understanding of them.
-No matter how much restrictions and rules are set, some teens can break the rules, and most often, parents end up knowing the after effects lately.
+No matter how many restrictions and rules are set, some teens can break the rules, and most often, parents end up knowing the after effects lately.
 This is where the role of GPS trackers comes in handy.

-A GPS tracker helps the parents to track and monitor their teen’s driving behaviour.
+A GPS tracker helps the parents to track and monitor their teen’s driving behavior.
 Whether they are harsh braking or entering a restricted area, your parents can get notified in your smartphone, from the comfort of your home or office.
 Thanks to the advanced technology, Family1st offers real-time tracking updates and features at an affordable rate at the lowest monthly subscriptions.
 You can buy the Family1st GPS tracker with an optional magnetic case so that it can be easily mounted on any metal surface on your teen’s vehicle.
 Without your teen know about the device being mounted, you can take appropriate actions then and there with these portable vehicle GPS trackers.
 You can track and monitor anything valuable for you and your family, not just your teen’s driving.
 You can use these mobile trackers for monitoring your valued assets, purse, senior parents, pets, children, etc. So if you are one of those teen parents who are worried about your teen’s driving skills, buy the Family1st sleek and compact GPS trackers and ensure teen driver safety.